foqueiroz/arcdocs.github.io/book/software/applications/ansys/fluent.md

 Remember that each compute node has 16 compute cores and 32GB memory.
 If you know that your model will require more memory than this, you will need to request multiple cores.

-### Running through the batch queues
+### Parallel execution through the batch queues

 Parallel execution via the batch queues is performed by combination of the techniques mentioned above.
-Firstly a journal file should be created to control the parallel run, without the aid of the GUI; file test_para.jou :
+Firstly a journal file (`test_para.jou`) should be created to control the parallel run, without the aid of the GUI file:

 ```
 file/read-case test_para.cas